 Later he ran a North-South control line which became the second Principal Meridian.
 Once these control lines were in, it was possible for Thomas Freeman to begin subdividing the Vincennes Tract into townships and sections.
-In mid 1805 Jared Mansfield, Surveyor General of the United States, authorized Deputy Surveyor William Rector to extend survey work across the Wabash to the Mississippi River.
-In October 24, 1805 Rector reached the Mississippi tying the surveys to be controlled by the Third Principal Meridian with the same baseline as those of the Second Principal Meridian.
+In mid-1805 Jared Mansfield, Surveyor-General of the United States, authorized Deputy Surveyor William Rector to extend survey work across the Wabash to the Mississippi River.
+On October 24, 1805, Rector reached the Mississippi tying the surveys to be controlled by the Third Principal Meridian with the same baseline as those of the Second Principal Meridian.

 After the creation of the General Land Office and with a war against Great Britain imminent, Congress established three bounty lands to encourage military enlistment.
 One of these military districts was located in Illinois Territory between the Illinois and Mississippi Rivers.
 These areas had to be surveyed before they could be opened to the soldiers returning from war.
 Commissioner Tiffin of the GLO established a District Land Office in Kaskaskia, Illinois to handle the distribution of lands within Illinois.

-The Act of April 24, 1820 called for the survey and sale of Half-Quarter Sections.
-This change was made to allow the large number of people of limited means who had taken up land ahead of the surveys to buy land at the minimum cash price of $1.25/acre.
+The Act of April 24, 1820, called for the survey and sale of Half-Quarter Sections.
+This change was made to allow a large number of people of limited means who had taken up land ahead of the surveys to buy land at the minimum cash price of $1.25/acre.
 At this time Illinois was about one quarter surveyed.

 1830 - 1839